-The fundamental problems in accurately managing Cash Flow Forecasting has not changed over the years but the complexity of evolving businesses have.
+The fundamental problems in accurately managing Cash Flow Forecasting have not changed over the years but the complexity of evolving businesses has.
 Nearly 80% of our clients have encountered the following challenges when it comes to Cash Flow Forecasting:

 - Disjointed processes

 - Poor communication between departments (treasury, accounting, FP&A, management, etc.)

 - Time-consuming preparation processes, making Cash Flow forecasts irrelevant by the time it is completed

 - Reports not aligning with the actual management of cash accounts by the treasury

 In order to manage Cash Flow Forecasting effectively we need to ask ourselves the following questions: